Member Login | Sign Up

 Generally, more expensive tennis shoes will use advanced or modern materials versus their more affordable counterparts.
 They’ll also be more inclined to use a wider variety of materials.

-On the other hand, cheap tennis shoes will use tried and true materials that have been around for years and have reached a point where they’re more affordable to produce.
+On the other hand, less expensive shoes will use tried and true materials that have been around for years and have reached a point where they’re more affordable to produce.

 For example, a more expensive tennis shoe might offer a unique new outsole that’s more durable and lighter than the inexpensive option.